-Lucid Reality Labs with Medtronic VR Simulator at ASA 2021 Annual Meeting
+Medtronic VR Simulator at Anesthesiologists Annual Meeting 2021

 The American Society of Anesthesiologists (ASA) held its annual meeting ANESTHESIOLOGY 2021 on October 8 – 12, 2021 in San Diego, US.
 Covering the latest anesthesiology insights, this year’s event was a hybrid supporting both in-person and virtual presence.
 Consisting of 600 sessions and uniting over 10000 online and offline attendees, the main theme for the 2021 meeting was managing change and leading innovation while also focusing on the association's unique position as a natural leader during these difficult times.
 The ANESTHESIOLOGY 2021 venue was the first and largest anesthesia meeting worldwide, offering onsite mentorship for academic and clinical anesthesiologists as well as a virtual track.